Internships & Student Programming

 • Child Life Course

-• Unofficial transcripts (must show final passing grade or “in progress” status for required courses)
+• Unofficial transcripts from undergraduate and master’s level if applicable (must show final passing grade or “in progress” status for required courses)

 • One-page resume

-• Two reference forms sent via email to childlifepracticum@tsrh.org.
+• Two “Practicum Reference Forms” from the SACLP application must be sent via email to childlifepracticum@tsrh.org.

 • One reference form must be from someone who observed you with direct interaction with children.

-• Reference forms must be directly sent from the reference and must include the applicant’s first and last name in the subject line of the email.
+• Reference forms must be sent to the email above directly from the reference and must include the applicant’s first and last name in the subject line of the email by the application deadline.
+Students are responsible for ensuring letters of recommendation and applications are turned in on time.

 • Transportation not provided between facilities

-We do not offer a summer practicum placement at this time.
+We do not offer a summer practicum placement or internship.

 Back to top